 Raise money for AMEDF just by searching the Internet or shopping online with GoodSearch - www.goodsearch.com - powered by Yahoo!

-Click here for a complete listing of workshops offered by the AMEDF.
+Click here for a complete listing of workshops by AMEDF.

 By incorporating multiple formats including class room style workshops, self-study lesson plans, internet based research, and one-on-one advisement, the AMEDF ensures that all families have access to resources best suited for their needs.
 The methodology aims to improve college readiness through focusing on academic, career, and financial preparation.

-All components of the AMEDF's Scholars Methodology are subsidized from 70% to 100% based on a participant's income and provide affordable alternatives to commercial services.
-Click below to learn more about all of the available components of the Scholars Methodology.
+All components of the AMEDF's Scholars Methodology are subsidized from 70% to 100%, based on a participant's income and provide affordable alternatives to commercial services.

 Click here for more information on the Scholars Methodology™.